 Table of contents

 In the realm of motor insurance, understanding the nitty-gritty of how car insurance groups work is essential.
+Car insurance group is a rating system assigned to vehicles based on various factors, including repair costs, safety features, and performance metrics.
 It is a fundamental component in determining the cost of your insurance premium.

 Car insurance groups use a lettering system to indicate the level of safety provided by a car.
 But how exactly do these groups function?
 Let’s delve into the specifics.